• Home

 How to store embroidery floss 5

 You can buy such a bag for keeping your flosses and other small accessories like a sewing frame, scissors while going out or in a journey.
-Such bags are more comfortable to carry with than an organizer box.
+Such bags are more comfortable to carry than an organizer box.

 6. Plastic rings